riban-bw/piPyHeating/README.md

 - Web interface on port 8000, e.g. http://pi.local:8000
   - Turn heating on and off
   - Adjust room temperature set-point
+  - Not yet implemented: Scan and add temperature sensors
+  - Not yet implemented: Adjust timers
 - Amazon Alexa control
   - Turn heating on and off, e.g. "Alexa, turn heating on"